 - I used a baking spread for the cupcakes and unsalted butter for the buttercream.

-- I got the prosecco extract from Sainsburys.
+- I used a prosecco extract from Sainsburys.
 There is a brand called Foodie Flavours that also do a prosecco flavouring that's easy to get hold of online.
+But you can make this recipe without it.

 - You can swap the strawberries for raspberries, and the strawberry jam for raspberry jam if you prefer.